 How Imbruvica works

-Imbruvica is a cell signaling inhibitor that works by blocking the activity of BTK, a specific protein that is a part of a biologic pathway that helps B-cells stay alive and divide.
+Imbruvica is a cell-signaling inhibitor that works by blocking the activity of BTK, a specific protein that is a part of a biologic pathway that helps B-cells stay alive and divide.
 By forming a strong covalent bond with BTK to block the transmission of cell survival signals within the malignant B-cells, Imbruvica helps kill and reduce the number of cancerous B-cells.
-This stops or slows down the progression of the cancer.
+This stops or slows down the progression of cancer.